elliotmcs/safe-driving-classification/README.md

 ```

 ### From pretrained model:
-Download ckpt file from releases and run the train script:
+Download checkpoint file from releases and run the train script:
 ```
 python3 train.py DIRECTORY_TO_IMAGE_FILES DIRECTORY_OF_CHECKPOINT_FILE
 ```